NicoleKaplan-USDA/vf-workshop/README.md

 # Virtual Fence Data Workshop

+This work is supported by the Agricultural Genome to Phenome Initiative AG2PI (USDA-NIFA award 2021-70412-35233).

 ## Prerequisites

-Google Account with access to Google Drive and Google Collab
+Google Account with access to Google Drive and Google Collab.

 ## Setup